karsumit94/andrewholsted.github.io/_posts/2013-03-15-Dev-Bootcamp-Interview.md

 The second interview
 --------------------

 After I completed the tutorial, I received an email to schedule a second interview.
-I'm excited.
 There was an opening the following week and I jumped on it.
 That interview was today.
 Well, it was supposed to be.

 >Anything that can go wrong, will—at the worst possible moment.